MaartenPJ/ADS-portfolio/README.md

 # 7 Communication
 ## 7.1 Presentations
 I presented 3 internal presentations, of which 1 alone and 2 with another member of the group.\
-I also presented 2 external presentations, of which 1 alone and 1 with another group member.
+I also presented 2 external presentations, of which 1 alone and 1 with another group member.\
+Here are two examples of presentations I gave: [an external presentation](https://github.com/MaartenPJ/ADS-portfolio/blob/main/presentations/External%20Presentation%2010_12.pptx) and [an internal presentation](https://github.com/MaartenPJ/ADS-portfolio/blob/main/presentations/Internal%20Presentation.pptx).\
+Most of the feedback I recieved regarding my presentations was positive.
+I alledgedly speak clearly and fluently in English and am quite good at getting the information across.

 ## 7.2 Writing paper
+The paper can be found [here](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Paper/ResearchPaperNourish.pdf).\
-I, together with lucas, laid down the structure for the paper.\
+I, together with Lucas, laid down the structure for the paper.\
-In the paper I contributed in large part to the chapters ............\
+In the paper I wrote the chapters Introduction, Model evaluation, Conclusion, Recommendations.\
+I also contributed to the chapter Dataset (Data augmentation).\
+I standardised the references (both to literature and to figures) and the formatting and performed the final spelling check.\
-I also helped the other members of my team with questions about scientific writing and
+I also helped the other members of my team with questions about scientific writing.